ZhichaoXu/pBACode-perl-code/Yeast library processing/README.txt

 1.FLASH-1.2.6
 2.bowtie2-2.1.0
 3.PHRAP
+4.SOAPdenovo2
+5.SSPACE
-Install the three tools and add them to the environment variable of Linux system.
+Install the five tools and add them to the environment variable of Linux system.
 Download dataset from NCBI BioProject PRJNA341910 (https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=341910) to this folder.

 Pipeline to extract barcode pairs from the cloning vector pool of pBACode-1